On Stride Financialis rated 4.8 out of 5 by Reviews.co.uk based on 1,252 reviews

-Can I get a loan from Pounds to Pocket?
+Can I get a loan from On Stride Financial?

 This question depends on the potential borrower.
-Pounds to Pocket requires borrowers to be at least 18 years old, along with having a valid bank account, evidence of employment and UK residency.
+On Stride Financial requires borrowers to be at least 18 years old, along with having a valid bank account, regular income and UK residency.
 As far as credit rating, we consider all applicants based on their individual credit history and associated risk.

 How long does the lending process take?

 This is variable based on the potential borrower's credit history and the lender's evaluation process.
-At Pounds to Pocket, we perform an individual status review with Credit Reference Agencies for every application received.
+At On Stride Financial, we perform an individual status review with Credit Reference Agencies for every application received.
 Depending on an applicant's credit history, this process is usually completed in under 30 minutes (may take additional time),¶ and if the borrower is approved, funds can be delivered to their account within 10 minutes after approval.§

-What are the lending options at Pounds to Pocket?
+What are the lending options at On Stride Financial?

-Pounds to Pocket offers its customers the LoanBuilder, a personal loan option created to cater to each individual borrower's unique financial situation.
-With variable loan amounts available up to £2,000,† customers can apply for a loan capable of handling a variety of situations and circumstances.
-And thanks to fluid repayment periods anywhere from six to 12 months, customers can select a loan that suits their needs without straining their ability to repay.
+With variable loan amounts available up to £5,000,† customers can apply for a loan capable of handling a variety of situations and circumstances.
+And thanks to fluid repayment periods anywhere from 6 months to 3 years, customers can select a loan that suits their needs without straining their ability to repay.

 What can I use a loan for?